IPLA/SIL Replacement

 Messaging Hub

-A single platform that replaces IPLA/SIL middleware with modern, GUI-driven message management.
-Deploy on-premises or in your private cloud with full control over your infrastructure.
+A single supported platform that replaces IPLA/SIL middleware with modern, GUI-driven message management.
+Deploy on-premises or in your own private cloud (e.g., Amazon Web Services), managed entirely by you, with full control over your infrastructure.